You work hard in your garden.

 Some materials you may find near you

-Let’s take a look at some compost materials that you could find around the neighborhood or buy somewhere nearby.
+Let’s take a look at some organic compost ingredients that you could find around the neighborhood or buy somewhere nearby.

 This is one of the easiest compost materials you’ll find in your home.
 And it’s also one the best if you are careful about it.